 These project files contain a few Quixel Megascan assets made available courtesy of Epic Games.
 By downloading these assets, you are agreeing to the terms of the UE4 EULA.
 These assets are intended for learning purposes only.
 To use Quixel Assets in your own projects, go the the Quixel website for more information such as the recent announcement that the Megascans library is completely free for use with Unreal Engine.

-NOTE: This lesson uses the UE4 V2 plug-in which is now in beta.
+NOTE: This lesson uses the UE4 V2 plug-in which became production ready with build 18.5.462+.
 When you download and install Houdini 18.5 and choose to include the UE4 plug-ins, the old and the new plug-ins go into a directory under Houdini and you can then move it manually to the UE_4.25\Plug-ins\Runtime directory.

 These lessons use the SideFX Labs

 tools.
 Make sure the latest release (non production build) is installed when doing this lesson.